venkatraj/js-notes/Part 1/05. Data Types/5.10 Destructuring assignments/Destructuring-assignments.md

 ```

-## Nested destructure
+## Nested destructuring
-We can also destructure nested objects and arrays.
+We can also destructuring nested objects and arrays.

 ```js